How We Raise Our Cattle

 From day one, we’re there with them.
 Just honest, hands-on farming rooted in our Nadig family’s tradition since 1870.
 Our cattle roam freely and grow up healthy and strong.

-This is more than just farming — it’s knowledge and family practice we’ve passed down for generations.
+This is more than just farming — it’s knowledge and family practice we’ve passed down since 1870.

 A peaceful morning on Nadig Farms — our cattle roam the green hills in Jo Daviess county, living life the way nature intended.
 Photo by Ryan Nadig.